As Adopted: February 24, 2003

 SECTION 1.
 Executive Committee

 a.
-The Executive Committee shall be made up of the five officers of the Committee; members of Republican State Committee; county officers, if elected Republicans - county commissioners, sheriff, prothonotary, register and recorder, treasurer, coroner, district attorney, county auditors, and jury commissioner; and state senator(s) and state representative(s) representing Perry County if elected as registered Perry County Republicans; and up to nine members of the Committee appointed by the chairman, serving at his/her discretion.
-If one or more of the five officers of the Committee also serves as a member of Republican State Committee, as a county officer, or as a state Senator(s) or state Representative(s), the chairman may appoint additional member(s) of the Committee to the Executive Committee so as to bring the Executive Committee up to its full designated complement.
+The Executive Committee shall be made up of the five Committee officers; Perry County members of Republican State Committee of Pennsylvania; Perry County row officers, if elected Republicans— commissioners, sheriff, prothonotary, register and recorder, treasurer, coroner, district attorney, auditors, and jury commissioner; state senator(s) and state representative(s) representing Perry County if elected as registered Perry County Republicans; all former chairmen (chairmen emeritus) of the Committee who served in the position for at least four (4) years and who qualify for and accept appointment; and up to nine elected members of the Committee appointed by the chairman, serving at his/her discretion.
+If one or more of the five officers of the Committee also serves as a member of Republican State Committee, as a county officer, or as a state Senator(s) or state Representative(s), the chairman may appoint additional elected member(s) of the Committee to the Executive Committee so as to bring the Executive Committee up to its full eligible complement.

 b.
-Due consideration shall be given by the chairman to regional location when appointing Executive Committee members.
+Due consideration shall be given by the chairman to achieving balance among electoral districts when appointing Executive Committee members.

 d.
-The Executive Committee, excluding ex officio members, shall inherit all voting rights and privileges as Committee members.
+Members of the Executive Committee, excluding ex officio members, shall inherit all voting rights and privileges, and assume and be subject to all responsibilities and obligations, as Committee members.

 f.
 Duties of the Executive Committee are as follows:

-(3) Advice and consent to the filling of nomination vacancies as provided for in Article VII, Section 1(b) and (c).
+(3) Provide advice and consent on filling political office vacancies as set forth in Article VII, Section 1(b) and (c) of these bylaws.

 SECTION 2.
-Any other standing or ad hoc committees, such as Audit or Campaign & Finance, that are, in the judgment of the chairman, necessary for the advancement of the Republican Party.
+Any other standing or ad hoc committees, such as, but not limited to, Audit, Campaign, Communications, Finance, Sunshine, Voter Registration, Website, and Youth Outreach that are, in the judgment of the chairman, necessary for the advancement of the Republican Party in Perry County.

 ARTICLE VII